MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/meeting-policies-in-teams.md

 ### Mode for IP video

 This is a per-user policy.
 This setting controls whether video can be turned on in meetings and group calls.
 If this policy setting is disabled for user, that user can't turn on video or view videos shared by other meeting participants.
-Meeting participants who don't have any policies assigned (for example, anonymous participants) have the **Outgoing and incoming video enabled** setting by default.
+Meeting participants who don't have any policies assigned (for example, anonymous participants) have this setting enabled by default.

 |Setting value |Behavior  |
 |---------|---------|